 Dehydrated Baby Is your baby dehydrated?

-Babies are extremely resilient, but at the same time, they
+Babies are incredibly resilient, but at the same time, they

 are so small, that physiological changes can occur very quickly.